 If that same person was tasked with making $1,000 what do you think they would do?
 They would probably try to get even more traffic, more sponsored posts, and possibly start putting in more popups.
 They start to see that scaling ads and sponsored posts aren’t working as well.

 $10,000?
 They will really be in trouble because now we are talking millions of page views a month.
 Imagine you owned a store and 500,000 people walked into it every month and at the end of the month, you made $10,000.
 That means every single person that walked in gave you $0.02.

 Two freaking pennies.

+What happens when you need to figure out how to make a lot of money?
 What happens when you need to scale up to $20,000 or $100,000 a month?
 You can’t.
 And guess what?
 It’s quite possible the traffic stops coming in so your advertisers start to disappear.
 Traffic isn’t guaranteed so resting your revenue hopes on it is a fool’s game.

 $1,000,000 a Year

 Now you’ve woken up and you have a new life.

 In this life, you are tasked with building a site that makes $1,000,000 a year.